What every Agile team can learn from Europe’s fastest learners

 What got in the way

 When tests become easy, they multiply.
 Noise.
 Overlap.
-Wins without a story.
+Wins without stories.

 What it delivered

-A shared language across design, engineering and data science.
+A shared language across design, engineering, data science.

 Why they changed